One-Shot Distributed Source Simulation: As Quantum as it Can Get: On Asymptotics of One-Shot Distributed Source Simulation

-We do note that we could restrict to a classical Markov chain problem, $X^{n}-Y-Z^{n}$, where registers can always be copied so we can properly define EAT maps $\cG_{i}$ per round.
-However, in this setting and by modifying the notation of some of the side-information registers for clarity, the generalised EAT \cite[Appendix A]{Metger-2022a} will be of the form

-where $\omega$ is any purification of an input to $\cG_{i}$.
-The problem then is the LHS conditions on quantum side-information we don't want to consider and by strong subadditivity of smooth max-entropy, $H^{\ve}_{\max}(X^{n}Z^{n}|Y\wt{E}) \leq H^{\ve}_{\max}(X^{n}Z^{n}|Y)$, so this would require modifying the max-entropy version of the EAT to not include the quantum side-information.
+Second, note that we consider $A^{n}-X-C^{n}$, which technically is a parallel process where maps only act on $X$ once to generate $A^{n}$,$C^{n}$.
+However, this structure implies $A_{i}-A^{i-1}_{1}XC^{i-1}_{1}-C_{i}$ for all $i \in [n]$ \cite{Hayashi-2006a}.
+This means our process can be forced to look sequential.
+It would then be natural to wonder if one may use the recent entropy accumulation theorem (EAT) results \cite{Dupuis-2020a,Metger-2022a} in this setting.
+We have not found this to be the case, but provide a bit more detail as to why in the appendix.

-To summarize, even for the alternative common information, it appears that a strong converse for the fully separable case would require an i.i.d.\ reduction that takes into account the Markov chain structure.
-This does not align with the EAT nor a traditional deFinetti theorem where a purification is involved.
+To summarize, it appears that a strong converse for our measure would require an i.i.d.\ reduction that takes into account the Markov chain structure.
+This does not align with the EAT nor a traditional de Finetti theorem where a purification is involved.
 To the best of our knowledge, none of the problems for establishing a strong converse that we have noted are addressed in the smooth entropy framework.
 We do however note there are certainly other ways of establishing strong converses in the face of auxiliary variables even in the quantum setting, e.g. \cite{Cheng-2021a}.